 If you have patches of dark or discolored skin, you may have a condition known as “melasma.”
-Patients in the Columbus and Upper Arlington area rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham to understand the condition and receive appropriate treatment.
+Patients in the Greater Columbus area rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham to understand the condition and receive appropriate treatment.

 Also known as “chloasma,” melasma is a skin condition that causes patches of discolored or dark skin.
 When pregnant women have melasma, it is commonly referred to as the “mask of pregnancy.”
 Women account for 90 percent of the cases.The darkened areas of skin typically appear in a symmetrical pattern on both sides of the face, but it can develop on other areas of the body that are frequently exposed to the sun, such as the forearms and neck.
 Melasma is most often noted on the:

 From a medical standpoint, melasma is not harmful and does not require treatment.
 Men and women with melasma typically pursue treatment for cosmetic reasons.

 As a board-certified dermatologist, Dr. Hicks-Graham is uniquely qualified to provide safe and effective treatments for melasma.
 The overall goal is to lighten the affected skin by controlling the amount of melanin in new developing skin cells.
 She may recommend:

 Melasma treatment can take some time as the condition is treated by replacing darker skin cells with new skin cells that more closely match your natural skin.
 As such, you will see a gradual improvement in the color of the skin.